Paper dockets and days of reconciliation eliminated

 For a detailed guide to Enterprise Ireland grant programmes, see our complete guide to AI grants in Ireland.

-Payment is fair and transparent.
 Operatives are paid per square metre on measured works contracts.
-The system removes arguments about quantities.
+The system removes uncertainty about quantities.
 Every measurement has a photograph and a calculated area.
 Both sides can see the same number.
 This is not surveillance.
 It is fairness.

-Quoting gets better with every project.
 This is the compounding advantage.
-The system captures area completed, operative, materials, method, weather conditions, and time.
-Over months and years, the company builds a verified dataset that says: "On a project like this, with these materials and this method, in these conditions, our average output is X square metres per day per operative."
+The system captures verified output data: area completed, operative, materials, method, weather conditions, and time.
+Over months and years, the company builds a dataset that says: "On a project like this, with these materials and this method, in these conditions, our average output is X square metres per day per operative."
 That transforms quoting from experience and spreadsheets to evidence-based pricing.
+More accurate quotes mean winning more work at the right margin instead of guessing and hoping.

-Weather claims have evidence.
 When weather stops work, the system has the data.
 Automatic weather pulls for every site.
 Correlated with productivity.
 A lost-day claim backed by verified weather data is harder to dispute.
+Every recovered weather day that would previously have been written off has a direct value.

-Client reporting proves quality.
 Once the planned Phase 3 ML quality system is live, the company can provide clients with structured evidence of quality control on every section of work.
-For government contracts and large infrastructure projects, this is a competitive differentiator.
+For government contracts and large infrastructure projects, "we have a system that measures, tracks, and evidences our quality" is a powerful line in a tender.
+That is not an efficiency.
+That is a competitive advantage that wins work.

 The data grows more valuable every month.
 Every submission adds to the dataset.
 More data means better predictions, better quotes, better evidence, and better decisions.
 This is the flywheel.
 It compounds.